What Can Marg’s Buyer Clients Expect?

 Sellers presently have a fair amount of leverage due to market conditions that are in their favour.
 The reasons: low inventory, major growth and continued strong demand.
-A word about prices: in this area, they are often firm, with most properties selling within 4% to 5% of their list price.
-While there are always exceptions, it’s unrealistic to expect to find a “steal” and, it’s not uncommon to see multiple offers coming in at the same time on property, nor is it unusual to see full-price offers.
+A word about prices: in this area, they are often firm, with most properties selling within 4% to 5% of their list (asking) price.
+While there are always exceptions, it is unrealistic to expect to find a “steal” and, it’s not uncommon to see multiple offers coming in at the same time on a property, nor is it unusual to see full-price offers.

 OK, I’ve found a property I love.
 What next?

 How much do I put down?